-Council provides a rubbish bag collection to approximately 17,000 of 26,000 urban and properties in the district.
+The Council provides a rubbish bag collection to approximately 17,000 of 26,000 urban and rural properties in the district.
 The coverage of the district is reasonably widespread, with the exception of the Murchison area, Motueka Valley, Dovedale and parts of the Moutere Valley.
-Maps showing each of the solid waste bag collection routes are in Appendix Y.
+Maps showing each of the solid waste bag collection routes are available in Appendix Y.

 The Council contracted service includes 45 and (since June 2011) 60 litre pre-paid rubbish bags.
 These bags are available from Council offices and supermarkets and other stores throughout the district.
-Until 2015, the revenue from bag sales and disposal costs for rubbish collected have remained with Council, but these will transfer to Smart Environmental under Contract 1020.
+Until 2015, the revenue from bag sales and disposal costs for rubbish collected remained with the Council, but these have transferred to Smart Environmental under Contract 1020.